calyxir/calyx/docs/tutorial/frontend-tut.md

 ## Compiling `map` operations

-For every map or reduce node, we need to generate Calyx code that iterates over an array, performs some kind of computation, and then stores the result of that computation.
+For every `map` or `reduce` node, we need to generate Calyx code that iterates over an array, performs some kind of computation, and then stores the result of that computation.
 For `map` operations, we'll perform a computation on an element of an input array, and then store the result in a result array.
 We can use Calyx's [while loops][lf-while] to iterate over an input array, perform the map's computation, and store the final value.
 At a high level, we want to generate the following pieces of hardware:
 1. A register to store the current value of the loop index.
 2. A comparator to check of the loop index is less than the array size.
 3. An adder to increment the value of the index.
-4. Hardware needed to implement the loop body computation.
+4. Whatever hardware is needed to implement the loop body computation.

 ### Loop condition